danrotsy/danrotsy.github.io/index.md

 ## Research

-- ***Almost $\iota$-complexes as immersed curves with Professor Zemke at Princeton:*** *(2020)* I provided a new classification of almost $\iota$-complexes, and an algorithm to compute the product operation and local equivalence class representative of an almost $\iota$-complex.
-I hope to classify the homomorphisms to $\Z$ as well.
+- ***Almost $\iota$-complexes as immersed curves with Professor Zemke at Princeton:*** *(2020)* We provided a new classification of almost $\iota$-complexes, and an algorithm to compute the product operation and local equivalence class representative of an almost $\iota$-complex.
+We hope to classify the homomorphisms to $\Z$ as well.
-- ***Borel graphs and smooth game equilibria with Professor Kechris at Caltech:*** *(2019)* I studied equilibria of incomplete information games and the Cantor Bernstein theorem for Borel graphs using countable Borel equivalence relations.
+- ***Borel graphs and smooth game equilibria with Professor Kechris at Caltech:*** *(2019)* We studied equilibria of incomplete information games and the Cantor Bernstein theorem for Borel graphs using countable Borel equivalence relations.
-- ***Knot sliceness and computing $HFK^-$ with Professor Ni at Caltech:*** *(2018)* I studied the sliceness of cablings of the figure eight knot and computed $HFK^-$ for knots with up to 10 crossings.
+- ***Knot sliceness and computing $HFK^-$ with Professor Ni at Caltech:*** *(2018)* We studied the sliceness of cablings of the figure eight knot and computed $HFK^-$ for knots with up to 10 crossings.

 ## Work